nicknack89/ofatomsandlines-repo/README.md

 # ofatomsandlines
-All the apllications for atomsandlines
+All the applications for atomsandlines